Meettya/image-batch-resizer/Readme.md

     brew install imagemagick

-For any other distrubutions: Install ImageMagick according to your system's package management guidelines.
+For any other distrubution: Install ImageMagick according to your system's package management guidelines.

 ## Usage: